2 arrested in connection with the death of 15-month-old child in Del.

 "I saw him like two days before and I was looking at his eyes.
 He was just smiling than to find out two days later he's not here, it's just crazy," Stewart said.

-According to police, the baby's mother left him with the suspects to babysit at their apartment in Bethel Villa in the 300 block of East Fifth Street in Wilmington.
+According to police, the baby's mother left him with the suspects to babysit at their apartment in Compton Towers in the 300 block of East 5th Street in Wilmington.

 Someone from the couple's apartment took the child to the hospital last Saturday, where the child died.